 The hotel’s five dedicated Wine Partners – Meerlust, Klein Constantia, Simonsig, Warwick and Waterford – are some of the Cape’s most celebrated estates.
 We offer private excursions to four estates which include a personal meeting with their winemakers, tours and other unique wine experiences.

 Cape Town City

-The city centre (10 minutes away) offers some 50 top sights and cultural experiences including the Cape of Good Hope Castle, Slave Lodge, and the Natural History, District 6, Jewish, Bo-Kaap and Gold of Africa museums, as well as the SA National Gallery, and the Dutch Company Gardens.
-Shopping at Greenmarket Square or on vibrant Long Street, are some must-sees of Cape Town’s life and times – then and now.
+A 10-minute drive into the city centre offers some 50 top tourist experiences ranging from exploring flavours in restaurants on Kloof Street and Long Street to shopping at unique local stores and the well-known Green Market Square.
+Cultural sights include the Cape of Good Hope Castle, Slave Lodge, and the Natural History, District 6, Jewish, Bo-Kaap and Gold of Africa museums, as well as the SA National Gallery, and the Dutch Company Gardens.

 The Peninsula coastline boasts breathtaking scenic beauty.
-A circular route (just off the Hotel) takes one past the False Bay seaside hamlets of Muizenberg, Fishoek and Simon’s Town to fabled Cape Point.
-It returns, past the wide Atlantic beaches of Noordhoek and over precipitous Chapman’s Peak Drive to the fishing village of Hout Bay, returning to the Hotel through the famous winelands of the Constantia Valley.
+A circular route (just off the hotel) takes one past the False Bay seaside hamlets of Muizenberg, Fish Hoek and Simon’s Town to fabled Cape Point.
+It returns, past the wide Atlantic beaches of Noordhoek and over precipitous Chapman’s Peak Drive to the fishing village of Hout Bay, coming back to the hotel through the famous Winelands of the Constantia Valley.